-One of the curious things about Neuroendocrine Cancer (NET Cancer) is that it can exhibit one or more vague symptoms collectively known as a ‘syndrome’.
+One of the curious things about Neuroendocrine Cancer is that it can very often exhibit one or more vague symptoms collectively known as a ‘syndrome’.
 Syndrome is an apt word to describe these complications as the most general meaning in medical terms is a group of symptoms that together are characteristic of a specific disorder or disease”

-The ISI Book on Neuroendocrine Tumors 2016 (Woltering et al) confirms there are a number of syndromes associated directly and indirectly with NET Cancer.
-For example Carcinoid, Gastrinoma, Insulinoma, Somatostatinoma, Glucagonoma, and watery diarrhea (WDHA) (VIPoma) are described as individual syndromes according to their secretory hormones and peptides.
+The ISI Book on Neuroendocrine Tumors 2016 (Woltering et al) confirms there are a number of syndromes associated directly and indirectly with NET Cancer and are described as individual syndromes according to their secretory hormones and peptides.
 The referenced publication expands on this list to aid diagnoses by including common presentations, associated tumour types and locations and the offending secreting hormones.
 You can see why NET Cancer is a diagnostic challenge!

 Pancreatic Polypeptide (PP) – PPoma.
-A complicated one and not too much information (even in the ISI book).
+A complicated one and not too much information (even in the ISI book or ENETS Guidelines).
 However, it’s the third most common type of islet cell tumour (i.e. pNET).
 The function of pancreatic polypeptide is not completely understood.
 Patients present with weight loss, jaundice, and abdominal pain.
 The diagnosis is confirmed by pancreatic polypeptide levels > 300 pg/ml.
 Some of these tumours may be associated with MEN1 syndrome.

 Hedinger Syndrome – the technical term for Carcinoid Heart Disease.